Raise a concern as a manager or an employer

 In those cases, we will take immediate action to protect the public.
 If you need help to decide whether Social Work England can investigate your concern, call us on 0808 196 2274.

-You may find it helpful to read our guide to fitness to practise.
+You may want to read our fitness to practise guidance for employers.